From Hanukkah and Easter, to Holi and Diwali, the 5 major religions celebrate many different holidays around the world.

 Muhurram is the first month of in the Islamic calendar and the most sacred of the four holy months mentioned in the Quran.
 The month holds different significance to Sunni and Shia Muslims.

-The Prophet’s Birthday (“Mawlid”) is a holy day for Muslims, commemorated by most (but not all) denominations of Islam in honour of the birth of the Prophet Muhammad, the author of the Quran.
+The Prophet’s Birthday (“Mawlid”) is a holy day for Muslims, commemorated by most (but not all) denominations of Islam in honour of the birth of the Prophet Muhammad.

 Sikhs do not believe that any particular day of the week is a holy day, but they celebrate Sangraand on the first day of the Indian lunar calendar month.
 A Sikh festival or holy-day is called is called Gurpurb which means the Guru's Remembrance Day, and refers to the birth or the death of certain Gurus.